tpercival01/tpercival01/README.md

-<h1 align="center"> Hi there 👋</h1>
+<h1 align="center"> Hi there 👋, I'm Thomas Percival </h1>

 <p align="center">
-My name is Thomas Percival.
-I'm a Computer Science Graduate with a passion for python programming and data science.
-My goal is to develop scalable, maintainable and user-friendly applications that provide an essential and structured overview of a dataset.
-I am constantly learning and experimenting with new technologies and frameworks to find the best solutions to the problems at hand.
+  I'm a Computer Science graduate with a passion for Python programming, automation, and artificial intelligence.
+My focus is on building scalable and maintainable applications, with a particular interest in automation and data-driven solutions.
+I'm currently learning new technologies to transition into a role as a Python Developer, using my skills to solve real-world problems.
 </p>

 ##

 <br>

+<p align="center"><i>"Transforming ideas into efficient Python applications one line of code at a time."</i></p>

 - 🔭 I’m currently studying to become a **Python Engineer**.